silzai/ObsidianNotes/Notes/RandomStudyNotes/Media&Soc/Lecture-9.md

 			4) restriects who can own media
 			5) prohibit abuse to royal family, and punishing them
 			6) less restriction on social media
-		2) media systems of democratizing transition arab states (arab spring countries):
+		2) media systems of democratizing transition Arab states (arab spring countries):
 			1) high level of freedom exists
-			2) lebanon, egypt tynis yemen, libya, iraq
+			2) Lebanon, Egypt, Tunis, Yemen, Libya, Iraq
 			3) first the liberal practice occurs despite imposed by religion or law
-			4) transition fro tatalitarian to sciaalist one
+			4) transition for totalitarian to socialist one
-			5) shaking of the control of one pary (presiedent cannot for too long)
+			5) shaking of the control of one pary (president cannot stay for too long)
-			6) features of medias ystems:
+			6) features of media systems:
-				1) private onwnership of newsparer
+				1) private ownership of newspaper
 				2) diversity of content in newspaper
 				3) several newpapers belong to political parties, also the government
 				4) high level of critisizm of government and laws and regulations